What is Peer-to-Peer (P2P) Lending?

 Peer-to-peer lending is a fairly straightforward process.
 All the transactions are carried out through a specialized online platform.
 The steps below describe the general P2P lending process:

-- A potential borrower interested in obtaining a loan completes an online application on the online peer-to-peer lending platform.
+- A potential borrower interested in obtaining a loan completes an online application on the peer-to-peer lending platform.

 - The platform assesses the application and determines the risk and credit rating of the applicant.
 Then, the applicant is assigned with the appropriate interest rates.

 - When the application is approved, the applicant receives the available options from the investors based on his credit rating and assigned interest rates.

 - The applicant can evaluate the suggested options and choose one of them.

 - The applicant is responsible for paying periodic (usually monthly) interest payments and repaying the principal amount at the maturity.